NFDI4Energy/EFZN_rdm/README.md

     {{3}}
 >**DMP Task**:
 >
-> If you have self-developed programmes in your project, enter them as a separate dataset in your DMP, name all contributors and the purpose of each programme.
+> If you have self-developed programs in your project, enter them as a separate dataset in your DMP, name all contributors and the purpose of each programme.

     {{4}}